Computationally accelerated experimental materials characterization -- drawing inspiration from high-throughput simulation workflows: Results

 From the perspective of pyiron, the only difference between a simulation ``job'' and a measurement ``job'' is the source of new data.
 The former source of data results from computational procedures and high-performance computing resources, the latter source of data is the output of a measurement device.
 Fig.~\ref{fig:pyiron_structure_exp_ext} schematically shows the described extension to pyiron and its seamless integration to the environment.

-The composition and the measured electrical resistance of each point of the CSML used here for the demonstrator is shown in Fig.~\ref{fig:quinary_noble} and published on Zenodo~\cite{Banko2022a}.
+The composition and the measured electrical resistance of each point of the CSML used here for the demonstrator are shown in Fig.~\ref{fig:quinary_noble} and published via Zenodo~\cite{Banko2022a}.

-Composition gradients are created by co-depositing from five pure elemental targets (Ru, Rh, Pd, Ir and Pt) (cf. Fig.~\ref{fig:quinary_noble} a-e).
+Composition gradients are created by co-depositing from five pure elemental targets (Ir, Pd, Pt, Rh, and Ru) (cf. Fig.~\ref{fig:quinary_noble} a-e).
 Electrical resistance was measured by a four-point probe on a 342 point grid and is shown in Fig.~\ref{fig:quinary_noble} f.
-The observed resistance trend is a relatively smooth gradient as a function of the composition, which motivates the use of an active learning scheme to reduce the number of measurements.
+The observed resistance trend is a smooth function of the composition, which motivates the use of an active learning scheme to reduce the number of measurements.

-Fig.~\ref{fig:autonomous_ht_resistance} presents the details of the GP-optimized measurement.
-The indicated numbers show the chosen measurement positions to initialize the GP (red) and subsequent choices (black) of measurements based on the highest covariance value of the update prediction.
-Mean values and covariance of the predictions are shown for iterations $n=6$ and $n=40$.
-The mean predictions vs ground truth are shown for iterations $n=6,12,24,36$ as well as the mean absolute error evolution as a function of iterations.
-It is apparent, that the prediction improves markedly up until $\approx 40$ iterations at which point we stop the optimization.
+The prior known correlations to be used for initialization of the active learning scheme are shown in Figure~\ref{fig:priors}.
+On the left is a DFT-derived correlation based on the inverse of the Kubo-Greenwood formulation for the electrical conductivity for projector augmented wave sets~\cite{Calderin2017}.
+Details of the implementation are provided in section~\ref{sec:methods} and the implementation can be found in~\cite{Janssen2024}.
+On the right is a correlation with the resistance based on word embeddings using~\cite{Zhang2024}.
+Details of the word embedding-based model are also provided in section~\ref{sec:methods}.
+We intentionally chose a different colormap to indicate that the priors represent correlations with the resistance and not the actual resistance.
+Both priors roughly approximate the gradient of the measured resistance (cf.Fig.~\ref{fig:quinary_noble}).
+The maxima are approximately at the 9-o-clock positions, the minima at the 3-o-clock-position in contrast to the approximate diagonal positions of minimum and maximum of the measured resistance.

+In a first step, we use both these priors and run 40 trial active learning loops starting with 5 different random points as initializations.
+Since these runs are performed exclusively on the complete, existing data and do not require any experimental input they are very fast.
+From each of these 40 random trials we choose the set of initialization indices which converge the fastest measured by the mean absolute error.
+Figure~\ref{fig:priors} also shows the best initialization choices with white crosses.
+These two initializations are then used as initializations of the GPR on the experimental data.
+The idea is simple: we used already existing or cheap-to-compute correlations, find the best set of initializations for the actual measurement and thereby profit from prior knowledge about the composition-property relationship.
+In machine learning terms we address the \textit{cold-start} problem of active learning~\cite{Houlsby2014,Zhu2020a,Barata2022}.

+We compare these two choices based on prior knowledge with 40 random trials on the experimental data, a cross-shaped choice (6,9,12,3-o-clock positions), a choice based on the approximation of the DFT gradient (cross-shaped, max, min, center), and initializing the active learning loop at locations where each individual element has its maximum in the composition (cf.~\ref{fig:quinary_noble} for the maxima).